mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## 7. Break up large changelists

 Overly large changelists are the ugly cousins of [scope creep](#5-narrowly-scope-changes).
-A developer finds that they must modify semantics of libraries A and B in order to introduce feature X. If it's a small set of changes, that's fine, but too many of these sprawling modifications can make the changelist enormous.
+Suppose a developer finds that in order to introduce feature X, they must modify semantics of existing libraries A and B. If it's a small set of changes, that's fine, but too many of these sprawling modifications can make the changelist enormous.

 A changelist's complexity grows exponentially with the number of code lines it touches.
 When my changes exceed 400 lines of production code, I look for opportunities to break it up before requesting a review.